Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Over 70 percent of children between the ages of five and 14 ride bicycles.
+Over 70% of children between the ages of 5 and 14 ride bicycles.
 In-line skating and skateboarding are also very popular among this age group.
 Although a great form of exercise, riding a bike, in-line skating, or skateboarding without protective gear can be dangerous.
 Next to motor vehicle-related injuries, bicycles injure more children than any other consumer product, according to the National SAFE KIDS Campaign.

 The most common (and often most serious) injury sustained with a bike, on in-line skates, scooters, or while skateboarding, is a head injury.
 Head injuries are the leading cause of death and disability in these types of crashes.
 Wearing a helmet can reduce the risk of death or injury and reduce the severity of the injury in the event of a crash.
-However, even with aggressive bicycle helmet programs and laws, no more than 40 percent of children riding bicycles reportedly wear helmets.
+However, even with aggressive bicycle helmet programs and laws, approximately 55% of children don't always wear a helmet while bicycling.

 Wearing a helmet whenever riding a bicycle, in-line skates, or a skateboard should be an automatic habit.
 Helmets should fit properly on your child's head and also be fastened correctly.
 A properly-fastened and fitting helmet does not move around on the head.